-- To gather information to make an informed major or career choice. - To make valuable contacts in your field of interest for future opportunities. - To be remembered and referred on later, because 80% of the currently available opportunities are in the "hidden job market."
+- 1. To gather information to make an informed major or career choice. - 2.
+To make valuable contacts in your field of interest for future opportunities. - 3.
+To be remembered and referred on later, because 80% of the currently available opportunities are in the "hidden job market."
 Remember the saying, "it's not so much what you know, but who you know."
-It's actually who knows you; the person who knows you will refer you.

-Building a network of contacts is the best way to find an internship or a job:
+Building a Network of contacts is the best way to find an internship or job: